brunosan/brunosan.eu/_posts/blog/2013-10-24-managing-work-personal-calendars.md

 {% image cal-cover.png  %}

-> Lately I have been asked about how I manage my Calendars.
-I am not very happy with it, neither I think it scales up, but it works well for me, and it is much better than what I have seen people use.
+> Lately I have been asked about how do I manage my Calendars.
+My system is far from ideal, but turns out to be much better than what many people seem to use.

 ### The problem